rat-nick/film-data-ingestion-pipeline/README.md

 4. Access the Airflow webserver at `http://localhost:8080` and log in with the default credentials (`airflow`/`airflow`).

-5. Add a new connection in from the Admin tab.
+5. Add a new connection from the Admin tab.
 You should use the following
    parameters:

     | Parameter       | Value               |